Dieter97/SensorFusion_Carla/docs/Tech Report/Documentation/evaluation.md

 ```

 ### Start the rosbag and run the fusion algorithm
-First start the fusion program itself as explained in a previous manual.
+First start the fusion program itself as explained in the [quick start manual](start.md).

 !!! info